Beep-Boop12345/Marrakech/README.md

 # Marrakech Project
-This repository is based on work I did for the ANU course COMP1110 Assignment.
+This repository is based on work I did for an ANU course.

 ## Problem Description - Marrakech